opentable/logstash-redis/README.md

 logstash-redis
 =============

-Uber simple Logstash logging using Redis
+Uber simple Logstash logging using a Redis list as input.

 Node version: **0.8.0** required